 |Capability 4:||Communication and Engagement|

-- Apply the basic theory of multivariate random variables to calculate conditional mean and covariance.
+- Understand the basic theory of multivariate random variables and the main ideas about multivariate normal distributions, including conditional mean and covariance.
 (Capability 1, 2, 3 and 4)

-- Apply least squares estimation, e.g. fitting polynomials to data and compute related error estimates.
-(Capability 1, 2, 3 and 4)
+- Understand and be able to apply least squares estimation. e.g. fitting polynomials to data; and to compute related error estimates.
+(Capability 1, 2, 3, 4 and 5)

-- Apply line search methods to nonlinear least squares problems.
-(Capability 1, 2, 3 and 4)
+- Be able to apply line search methods to nonlinear least squares problems.
+(Capability 1, 2, 3, 4 and 5)

-- Apply the variational method to boundary value problems for ordinary differential equations.
-(Capability 1, 2, 3 and 4)
+- Understand and apply the variational method to boundary value problems for ordinary differential equations.
+(Capability 1, 2, 3, 4 and 5)